Earn an MSN in Nursing Education at Azusa Pacific University

-At a Glance
+Program at a Glance

-Cost per unit
+Cost per Unit

 - Fulfill the educational and practical requirements to sit for the Certified Nurse Educator (CNE) exam.